ejp-rd-vp/vp-api-specs/README.md

 <h3 id="catalogs-response">Catalogs Response</h3>

-The response is a Beacon Collection response that correspond to a Resource described by the Resource Metadata Schema.
+The response is a Beacon Collection response that corresponds to a Resource described by the Resource Metadata Schema.
 Depending on the resource type, the properties may slighlty differ: for example some resource types can have properties that others don't have.
 Notice that an important field in all resources is the `@context` that specifies the semantics of the properties returned.
 It must be the [link](https://raw.githubusercontent.com/ejp-rd-vp/vp-api-specs/main/versions/json-ld-contexts/ejprd-context.json) to the `json-ld-contexts/ejprd-context.json` file  in this repository.
-The schemas for each specific resource are in teh `/schemas` directory.
+The schemas for each specific resource are in the `/schemas` directory.
 In the meta section of the response, the `returnedSchemas` object must specify the correct json schema for the resource.
 An example is:

 ```JSON